raccoonML/Multi-Language-RTVC/README.md

 This project was started in 2021 with the goal of inheriting Corentin Jemine's [``Real-Time-Voice-Cloning``](https://github.com/CorentinJ/Real-Time-Voice-Cloning).
 The project originated from the wish of multi-language support for voice cloning models and is now maintained and enhanced by contributing volunteers.

+## Contributing

+We welcome all those interested in the project, from beginners to experts.
+The MLRTVC community standard is a nice, open-minded and efficient working climate.
+We encourage all those with ideas to take part in the project by sharing their thoughts.
+There are multiple meaningful ways of contributing:

+- Developing code (new features, fixes, enhancements)
+- Writing documentation
+- Raising issues (bugs, feature requests, enhancement proposals, code refacturing, etc.)
+- Providing pre-trained models
+- Participating in community tasks (code reviews, discussions, maintenance, etc.)

+For transparacy reasons, we ask you to engage with this project via the official ways (issues, pull requests) to share knowledge and questions publicly.
+Only in cases where privacy or confidentiality is of great importance, other communication channels are accepted (email, chat, etc.).

+Further information can be gained in the [``Contributing Guidelines``](CONTRIBUTING.md).